 5. Seek out other amateurs

 Here you can contact people who are enthusiastic about the hobby and are willing to share their knowledge with you.
-Follow our fellow our Facebook page and co-Facebook page:
+Follow our Facebook page and co-Facebook page:

 6. When it’s time for a telescope, plunge in deep

 After you have passed the 5 first steps, you know it’s time to buy a telescope.
 There are three types of telescopes: Newtonian/ Dobson, Refractor and Schmidt-Cassegrain.